dojo/docs/dijit/form/ValidationTextBox.rst

 It flags invalid input by changing the box color, showing an icon, and displaying a tooltip detailing the error.

 Note that a ValidationTextBox by itself *will not* prevent invalid entries from submission.
-To ensure they're not, simply surround your form with a :ref:`dijit.form.Form <dijit/form/Form>` widget.
+To ensure they're not, simply surround your form with a :ref:`dijit/form/Form <dijit/form/Form>` widget.

 Usage